 Getting out in nature together is so good for kids and adults, but it can be a little daunting to take kids out to hike and play in natural places for various reasons.
-These are some of my best summer mom hacks from years of experience for adventure days and other summer fun.
+These are some of my best summer mom hacks from years of family adventure days and summer fun!

 The links below may be affiliate links, meaning I earn a small compensation at no extra cost to you.
 See my full disclosure policy here.

-We love taking a few special trips in the summer, but most of our fun and best memories are made in natural watering holes, beachy areas, and fun in the backyard.
+We love taking a few special trips in the summer, but most of our fun and best memories are made in natural watering holes, beachy areas, and our own backyard.

 I just want to say first of all, that you aren’t alone in feeling this way!
-But I 100% believe that there are ways to make adventuring outdoors with kids (even babies and toddlers) fun and manageable– easy even!
+But I 100% believe that there are ways to make adventuring outdoors with kids (even babies and toddlers) fun and manageable– dare I say, easy even!

-After regularly taking our kids out for several years, I have learned through much experience (re: trial and error) a LOT of ways to streamline the process.
+After regularly taking our kids out for several years, I have learned through much experience (trial and error) a LOT of ways to streamline the process.
 Basically, my goals for outings are…

 - more FUN